pthomain/glitchy/README.md

 This library provides interceptors to automatically categorise your Retrofit / RxJava exceptions in 2 types:

 - Handled exceptions that can be handled gracefully in the UI (e.g. IO exceptions)
-- Unhandled exceptions that should be reported and from which the app might be able to recover (e.g. NPEs).
+- Unhandled exceptions that should be reported and from which the app might not be able to recover (e.g. NPEs).

 How does it work?
 -----------------